|The macular pigment (MP) is found in the macula - the center of the retina with the highest concentration found in the fovea.|

 2. The Role of MP in Patients With Age-Related Macular Degeneration

 This is an observation study in Berne, Switzerland, with the aim of assessing "the peak MP density as well as the MP distribution in relation to the risk for ARMD."
-The completion of this study is December 2009.

 3. Long Term Effects of Lutein/Zeaxanthin and Omega-3- Supplementation on Optical Density of AMD Patients (LUTEGA)